Ultra99999999999/Ultra-s-CFRU-n-DPE-Expansions-Patch/README.md

 **If you found any bugs please report them through discord!
 My account: ultrabruh9**

+## Before using, a note From Skelli
+> A complete upgrade for FireRed, including an upgraded Battle Engine.
+By using this or any assets from this repository, you consent to **never making money off your game** (unless you have my explicit permission).
+That includes both pay-walls as well as optional donations (which includes ko-fi, Patreon, etc.).
+If you have a problem with this, feel free to send me a Discord message (Skeli#3917) and I will give you my PayPal so you can pay me $100000 for the hundreds if not thousands of hours I poured into this for free (I don't actually want your money - I'm trying to make a point).
+Not to mention it's illegal to profit off of an IP you don't own.
+> **-- Skeli789**

 ## UCDEP adds:

-Pokémon up to Gen 9 Pokemon(LZA Megas are not included, you need to add them yourself)
+* Pokémon up to Gen 9 Pokemon  (LZA Megas are not included, you need to add them yourself, if want to)

-Moves up to Gen 9
+* Moves up to Gen 9

-Abilities up to Gen 9
+* Abilities up to Gen 9

-New Battle Engine, that includes Megas, Dynamaxing, Terastall and others
+* New Battle Engine, that includes Megas, Dynamaxing, Terastall and others

-Fairy and Stellar Types
+* Fairy and Stellar Types

+* And MORE!

 ## Useful Links: